Code-Institute-Submissions/amcali-project-1/README.md

 ## Milestone Project - User Centric Frontend Development Milestone Project ##

 This is my website to present a portfolio for myself.
 As I do not have any software related work experience to share, I generated a list of software related skills I have learnt and projects to present on my website.
-The aim of the website is to essentially target any talent seekers, or any individuals or organisations which would like to contact me for any collaborations.
+The aim of the website is to essentially target any talent seekers, or any individuals or organisations who would like to contact me for any collaborations.

 ## Demo ##